The Best Coffee Shops In Osaka You Shouldn’t Miss

 This warm and welcoming specialty coffee shop is a little bit off the beaten path but is very well worth visiting for incredible coffee and one of the best breakfasts in Osaka.

-With an emphasis on beans from Colombia, this cafe also offers a bit more seating space than other coffee shops in the city, with five tables inside AND wifi, which makes it a good place to work from if needed.
+Cafe Tales also offers a bit more seating space than other coffee shops in the city, with five tables inside AND wifi, which makes it a great place to work from if needed.

 Address: Japan, 〒541-0056 Osaka, Chuo Ward, Kyutaromachi, 2 Chome−5−19, Maruchu 3rd.Bldg., 1階